gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 We should provide some observability into the download status.
 Whenever a new cloud-stable version is available for download, the progress of the update will be output to stdout. e.g. `New cloud-stable version of Teleport detected`, `Downloading latest version of tsh/tctl... `, `Updated tsh/tctl to version v13.2.3!`.

-To avoid breaking existing scripts, a `--skip-auto-update` flag will be included.
-If the flag is enabled, auto updates will be skipped and the prompts will also be skipped.
+To avoid breaking existing scripts, a `--[no-]auto-update` flag will be included.
+Without the flag given, when a tty is detected and an update is available, the user will be prompted to update.
+If the flag is not provided and a tty is not detected, updates will be skipped to avoid breaking scripts.

 ## Documentation